-Website security is the 10th highest ranking factor in search engines.
-Moving from HTTP to HTTPS indicates your site has an SSL certificate which allows secure connections between a web server and a browser.
+Website security is the 10th highest-ranking factor in search engines.
+Moving from HTTP to HTTPS indicates your site has an SSL certificate that allows secure connections between a web server and a browser.

 As an e-commerce site, you’re asking consumers to provide you with important personal and financial information in order to buy products.

-As you can see in the infographic above, 84% of your potential customers may abandon a sale if they have to complete their payment transaction over an insecure connection.
-Also be aware that Google will now mark any sites that do not have an SSL certificate as ‘Not Secure.’
+As you can see in the infographic above, 84% of your potential customers may abandon a sale if they have to complete their payment transactions over an insecure connection.
+Also, be aware that Google will now mark any sites that do not have an SSL certificate as ‘Not Secure.’

 This means, if you have not moved to HTTPS, this will directly impact your sales.